WangShourenWSR/fighting-game-two-tier-agent-system/README.md

   - `policy_pool`: The directly of the policy pool that store the historical version of the agent model.

 - `data/`
-  - Stores various data files required for the project, such as game states and configuration files.
-  - Subfolders include:
   - `Gym Retro Integration UI/`The interactive emulator UI provided by Gym Retro.
   - `environment.yml`: Anaconda environment configuration file, used for setting up project dependencies.
   - `copy_all_of_these`: As its name.
 Usage will be described in "Environment setup".

 - `src/`
-  - Contains source code for the project.
-  - Subfolders include:
   - `environments/`: Custom environments for training the agent.
-    - `models/`: Neural network models used for the agent.
+  - `models/`: Neural networks for the agent.
   - `self_play`: Self-play training features, including SelfPlay class, Environment and Agent Manager, and policy pool management methods.
   - `play_game/`: Scripts related to playing the game.
   - `utils/`: Utility functions and helper scripts.
-    - `old_codes/`: Old version codes, won't be used and will be removed in the future.
   - Additional Python scripts include:
     - `play.py`: Script to play the game.
     - `train.py`: Main script for training the agent.
-    - `unit_test.py`: Script for unit-testing the code implementation.

 - `configs/`: The configuration files for experiments.
 If you want to customize a new experiment, add a new configuration file here.

 - `LICENSE`